In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: 21-cm signal modelling

-Many theoretical models propose that the shape and amplitude of the global 21-cm signal may change. (\cite{Fialkov:2013uwm, Fialkov:2015fua}) and (\cite{Cohen:2016jbh}) employed a semi-numerical technique to predict possible 21-cm global signals between the redshift range of \,$z \sim 6-40$.
-The signal is parameterized using physical characteristics--- closely connected to the IGM features, allowing us to deduce the physics of the earliest source. (\cite{Bernardi:2014caa, Bernardi:2016pva}) represent the absorption characteristic as Gaussian.
-Similarly, (\cite{Pritchard:2010pa}) proposed a turning point model, which indicates positions in redshift, and amplitude and shape of brightness temperature.
-The section of the global signal between the turning points is represented as a cubic spline, which allows great flexibility and may describe a variety of 21-cm signals.
-Nevertheless, additional interpretation is required to link the turning point positions to the physics of the initial luminous sources. \cite{Mirocha:2013gvq, Mirocha:2015jra, Harker:2015oxa} proposed the tanh parameterization, which uses a succession of $\tanh$\, functions to simulate the global signal.
+Previous studies have incorporated different techniques to achieve different amplitudes of the global 21-cm signal.
+Authors in Ref. \cite{Fialkov:2013uwm, Fialkov:2015fua, Cohen:2016jbh} have predicted possible global 21-cm signals in the redshift $z \sim 6-40$ employing a semi-numerical technique.
+The signal is parameterized using physical characteristics--- closely connected to the IGM features, allowing us to deduce the physics of the earliest source.
+In addition, the absorption characteristic has also been represented as Gaussian \cite{Bernardi:2014caa, Bernardi:2016pva}.
+Similarly, a turning point model was proposed indicating positions and amplitude at redshifts and the shape of the 21-cm signal \cite{Pritchard:2010pa}.
+The section of the 21-cm signal between the turning points is represented as a cubic spline, which allows great flexibility and may describe a variety of 21-cm signals.
+Nevertheless, additional interpretation is required to link the turning point positions to the physics of the initial luminous sources.
+Furthermore, authors in Ref. \cite{Mirocha:2013gvq, Mirocha:2015jra, Harker:2015oxa} have proposed a $\tanh$ parameterization which uses a succession of $\tanh$ functions to simulate the 21-cm signal.
+In this work, we consider an approach that is physically driven.